cloudvenger/Subs-Curated-Bindings/[Enhanced] Dual TM SOL-R/READ ME.md

 - <https://discord.com/channels/303670222097874945/1154143410215731201>

 > [!TIP]
-> If you have an issue not found in the FAQ, please create a post in the "#vkb-support forum" on discord if your issue isn't in the checklist or FAQ.
+> If you have an issue not found in either of the FAQs, please take a screenshot of JG, HIDHide, vJoy, and USB Game Controllers and create a post in the "#Enhanced-binds-support" forum on discord.
 Please mention a @PeripheralExpert to ensure we get a ping ASAP - <https://discord.com/channels/303670222097874945/1006954369800998992>

-## Missing MFD Binds
+## Ensuring your settings match mine.
+(Converting HAT to buttons)

-There are binds for navigating through MFDs and MFD pages by using the joysticks.
-But in true `Star Citizen` fashion there is a bug that doesnt allow those binds to be imported.
-So even though they are in the XML file they dont get laoded into the game.
-If you wish to use these binds you will need to manually add them.
-I have provided a screenshot of what binds are supposed to be bound in the SC settings.
-Just match the in-game settins to what is in that image.
+To ensure your SOL-R settings match mine you will need to make one change in your settings.
+First make sure your sticks can be seen by windows temporarily.
+Open HIDHide and uncheck the box for both your SOL-R Joysticks.
+Then click the `Windows Button`, search for `USB Game Controllers` and double click one of the sticks.
+Simply make sure none of the boxes on the bottom right of this window are ticked and you're good to go.
+Repeat this step for the other stick.
+And make sure to hide your physical sticks before returning back to game.

 ## Text to Speach & Audio Files

-In this update I removed the "play audio file" action from the JG profile.
+In the last update I removed the "play audio file" action from the JG profile.
 It was causing issues for the users that werent using the feature (i.e. having to restart the profile for mode switching to work).
+This issue ws very easy to fix when it happens and its rare.
 If you would like to use the audio files I created, below are instructions on how to add them.
 If you would like to remove the Text To Speach, there are instructions below as well.

 ### Adding Audio Files